 (B) Copy-Paste Personal.xlsb File to the Startup Folder

-If the new system where you want to transfer all the codes don’t have a Personal Macro Workbook then you can simply copy-paste personal.xlsb from the old system to new system’s Excel startup folder.
+If the new system where you want to transfer all the codes doesn’t have a Personal Macro Workbook then you can simply copy-paste personal.xlsb from the old system to the new system’s Excel startup folder.